-In 2018, we launched the Book Project Fellowship, which covers partial or full tuition for the entire two-year program.
+In 2018, we launched the Book Project Emerging Writer Fellowship, which covers partial or full tuition for the entire two-year program for writers who need financial support in order to enroll in the program.
 Book Project Fellows will receive all the benefits of the program, including one-on-one mentorship with a published author, classes with fellow Book Project participants, weekend intensives and retreats, and publishing advice from our in-house expert.
-The Book Project Fellowship is supported in part by the Amazon Literary Partnership along with generous individual donors.

 Award Details